 -------------------------

 When our two oldest daughters were preschool / toddlers, Angie and I warmed up to the notion of homeschooling.
 Especially considering how smart my wife is / her love for our children.
-And we did this even though we had access to great traditional school choices (both public and private) near our home.
+And we jumped headfirst into this even though we had access to great traditional school choices (both public and private) near our home.

 As we were walking across the parking lot upon exiting the church annex, I made it very clear that there'd be no further homeschooling going forward.
 From there, I asked Angie to reach out to our assigned public elementary school in order to schedule an audience with the principal (regarding 1st grade).
 She did so begrudgingly, but man oh man, God used that meeting to clearly demarcate the educational path forward for our girls.

 Homeschooling, upon our research, looked so appealing.
 Noble even.
-But once we engaged, we quickly realized the mistake we'd made (for our particular family).
+But once we engaged, we quickly realized the mistake we'd made (for our particular family / identity).

 (BTW, if I remember correctly, the aforementioned elder statesmen architect homeschooled their children.)